witti-stephen/registry-creds/README.md

 ## How it works

 1. The tool runs as a pod in the `kube-system` namespace.
-- It gets credentials from AWS ECR or Google Container Registry
+- It gets credentials from AWS ECR, Google Container Registry, Docker private registry, or Azure Container Registry.
 - Next it creates a secret with credentials for your registry
 - Then it sets up this secret to be used in the `ImagePullSecrets` for the default service account
 - Whenever a pod is created, this secret is attached to the pod